 I would go out with my girlfriends if I were you, I would flirt with guys, I would even go out on other dates if you feel like it.
 I would totally live like this guy is not coming back.
-But trust me, he isn’t finished yet.
+But my gut says, he isn’t finished yet.
 He will be back.
 And, if he isn’t, again, you have your answer.

 Listen, I know this is hard.
 I have a dear friend who got divorced several years ago and then met this guy she dated for two years.
 When he ended the relationship (abruptly) she was so devastated, she lost 10 pounds, cried all the time, and told me it was 100 times worse than her divorce.

 Be strong.
 Focus on your children.
 Your career.
-Your passion—hobby, volunteer work—whatever makes you happy.
+Your passion—whatever makes you happy.
 Live your life everyday with the thought it mind, “How can I make either my life or someone I love’s life better today?
 And, how can I enjoy my life today?”

 I don’t know you personally and can only answer this based on your letter, so I hope you aren’t offended, but I want to say something else.
 You got married at 20, and then got involved shortly after your divorce.
 Ask yourself, “Do I know how to be alone?”